futurehood/DeCent/README.md

 <img src="readme/1tru-badge.svg" align="right" style="width: 160px;">

-This repository serves as a portal to the One True Internet, Web420.
+This repository serves as a portal to the One True Interwebz, Web420.

 Web420 combines the spirit of Yinterwebz of old with modern tech to bless the Good people with the modern webs they deserve.